 - Remote Desktop Services (RDS) Subscriber Access License (SAL)

-Do check Microsoft’s official document to stay updated.
+Do check Microsoft’s official document for latest updates.

 FSLogix Office 365 Container